iNTU (Intranet Portal)

 Asst Prof Li Ka Ki Jackie

-Stochastic loss reserving for property/casualty insurance and mortality projections.
+Stochastic loss reserving for general insurance; mortality/longevity modelling and pricing

 Assoc Prof Lim Meng Hiot